uniswap-python/uniswap-python/README.md

 ## Changelog

+_0.4.2_

+* Add note about Uniswap V2 support

 _0.4.1_

-* Update changelog for PyPi and clean up.
+* Update changelog for PyPi and clean up

 _0.4.0_